jasprin/Vrumun-conversie-prio1/README.md

-# Vrumun conversie dataset Prio1 huidig
+# Vrumun conversion Prio1 huidig
 version: 11-11-2025

 _N.B. issues that are crossed-out will be fixed by vendor Vrumun_